AniCricKet/javascriptdinogame/README.md

 2. Open the `index.html` file in a web browser.

-3. Use the space bar to make the dinosaur jump and try to avoid the cacti.
+3. Click the jump button to make the dinosaur jump and try to avoid the cacti.

 ## Code Overview